tinchodias/pharo-dotenv/README.md

 * production: the environment variables USERNAME and PASSWORD define some credentials.
 * development: the `.env` file defines both variables as in the Basic example shown above.

+You can equally access the variables this way:

 ~~~
 Dotenv new config.